 Everybody who comes to Cageside Seats has an opinion about what's going on in pro wrestling - Wrestler Rankings are where YOU let us know YOURS.

 Cast a vote in the comments.
-Give us the four performers you think entertained or impressed the most in the last week, and feel free to talk about why.
-And/or vote for your top performer in our poll.
+Give us the five performers you think entertained or impressed the most in the last week, and feel free to talk about why.

 We also have the outcome of last week's voting, the results of which make up our annual competition for the Cageside Cup, given to our Performer of the Year.

-This week, we’re voting on nationally televised and internet streaming pro wrestling shows that took place April 9-15 — Raw, Elevation, Dark, NXT, Underground, Dynamite, Powerrr, ROH TV, Impact, SmackDown, Rampage, Level Up, New Japan Capital Collision, and the various things I’m no doubt forgetting.
+This week, we’re voting on nationally televised and internet streaming pro wrestling shows that took place Oct.
+22-28 — Raw, NXT, Powerrr, Dynamite, Impact, Fusion, SmackDown, Rampage, Level Up, Collision, the NWA’s Samhain PPV, and everything else I’m no doubt forgetting.

 But first, here’s the outcome of last week’s voting, and how those results changed our annual competition for the Cageside Cup.